Discontinuous Homomorphisms of $C(X)$ with $2^{\aleph_0}>\aleph_2$: Preliminaries

 \section{Preliminaries}

 In our initial construction we use a simplified $(\omega_1,1)$-morass.
-In particular we wish to construct a function on terms in the forcing language for adding $\aleph_2$ generic reals that is forced in all generic extensions to be an $\R$-monomorphism from the finite elements of $\romu$, where $U$ is a standard non-principal ultrafilter (see Definition 6.14 [\ref{Dumas}]) in the generic extension, into the Esterle Algebra, $\ea$.
-In some sense we follow the classical route to such constructions, using a back-and-forth argument of length $\omega_1$.
+We construct a function on terms in the forcing language for adding $\aleph_2$ generic reals that is forced in all generic extensions to be an $\R$-monomorphism from the finite elements of $\romu$, where $U$ is a standard non-principal ultrafilter (see Definition 6.14 [\ref{Dumas}]) in the generic extension, into the Esterle Algebra, $\ea$.
+In some sense we follow the classical route to such constructions - extension by transcendental elements in an inductive construction of length $\omega_1$.
 We will require commutativity with morass maps to construct a function on a domain of cardinality $\aleph_2$ making only $\aleph_1$ many explicit commitments.
 However with each commitment of the construction, there are uncountably many future commitments implied by commutativity with morass maps.